SatoshiumAI/.github/support.md

 # 🐛 Reporting Problems or Errors

-If you find:
+If you encounter:

-- Broken links
+- broken links
-- Incorrect documentation
+- incorrect documentation
-- Demo issues
+- simulation issues
+- service interface problems
+- registry surface inconsistencies
-- Technical errors
+- repository navigation errors

-You may:
+You may report them using:

 **Option A — GitHub Issue (when enabled)**

+Include:

-- Describe the issue clearly
+- description of the issue
-- Include steps to reproduce
+- steps to reproduce
-- Add screenshots if helpful
+- screenshots if helpful

 **Option B — Email**

 📩 contact@satoshium.ai

 ---

 # 🔐 Security Concerns

-If you believe you’ve discovered a legitimate security issue:
+If you believe you have discovered a legitimate security issue:

-Do NOT post publicly.
+Do **not** report it publicly.

 Instead contact:

 📩 **security@satoshium.ai**

 Include:

-- Description of the concern
+- description of the concern
-- Steps to reproduce
+- steps to reproduce
-- Supporting evidence if applicable
+- supporting evidence if applicable

-Responsible disclosure helps protect the ecosystem.
+Responsible disclosure helps protect the platform.

 ---

 # 🤝 Contributors & Builders

-If you want to:
+If you would like to:

-- Contribute documentation
+- improve documentation
-- Suggest improvements
+- refine terminology systems
-- Build aligned tools
+- propose aligned tools
-- Help expand education
+- contribute simulations
+- support architecture clarity
+- participate in infrastructure evolution

 Start by reviewing:

 - `contributing.md`
 - `roadmap.md`
-- `repo-map`
+- repository directory
-- Public documentation
+- public architecture documentation

-Satoshium grows through thoughtful contribution — not noise.
+Satoshium grows through structured contribution.

 ---

 # 🚧 Response Expectations

-Satoshium is a deliberate, long-term build.
+Satoshium is a deliberate, long-horizon build.

-Response times may vary, but all legitimate inquiries are reviewed carefully.
+Response times may vary depending on platform activity.

 Priority order:

-1. Security concerns
+1. security concerns
-2. Critical errors
+2. critical service issues
-3. Documentation clarity
+3. documentation clarity
-4. General questions
+4. simulation feedback
+5. general platform questions

+All legitimate inquiries are reviewed carefully.

 ---

+# 🌐 Platform Support Scope

+Satoshium currently includes:

+- layered architecture documentation
+- governance and verification services
+- registry coordination infrastructure (emerging)
+- glossary and education systems
+- simulations and experimental environments
+- repository navigation surfaces

+There is **no token**, exchange, custody system, or investment platform associated with Satoshium.

+---

-# 🧭 Final Note
+# 🧠 Final Note

-Support is not just about fixing problems.

-It helps keep the system aligned, clear, and useful
-for everyone learning and building alongside Satoshium.
+Support helps maintain clarity across the platform.

+It ensures architecture remains understandable, simulations remain usable, and infrastructure evolves responsibly.

 Built in public.
-With clarity.
+With structure.
 For the long term.